stormpath/stormpath-documentation/source/multitenancy.rst

   .. literalinclude:: code/ruby/multitenancy/add_account_to_org.rb
     :language: ruby

-  Just make sure the account store is set to be the default account store before you start adding users to the organization.
+  Just make sure the Account Store is set to be the default before you start adding Accounts to the Organization.

 .. _multitenancy-auth-to-org: